Citation, DOI & article data

-- hyperextension, hyperflexion and lateral flexion mechanisms sustained in motor vehicle accidents (particularly rear-end automobile collision), sports accident, physical abuse, amusement park rides, or other trauma
+- hyperextension, hyperflexion and lateral flexion mechanisms sustained in motor vehicle collisions (particularly rear-end automobile collision), sports accident, physical abuse, amusement park rides, or other trauma

 The diagnosis of whiplash is clinical because there are no neuropsychological, electrophysiological, or radiological studies that can diagnose whiplash injury 1.

 Whiplash usually manifests with a variety of clinical symptoms, termed whiplash-associated disorders 1,2,4,5.
 The Quebec Classification Of whiplash-associated disorders grades symptoms as follows 1,2,4,5:

 - Grade 0, no neck complaints and no physical signs